 Located within Daintree National Park, Cape Tribulation is where the forest literally meets the sea.
 This hub for ecotourism offers boat tours to the Great Barrier Reef and nearby islands.
 Alternative honeymoon destinations in the area include Palm Cove, Green Island and Port Douglas.

-- Where to stay: Hideaway in the rainforest at Bloomfield Lodge, where all meals are included in your stay for a fuss-free stay where you can focus on unwinding and relaxing.
+- Where to stay: Hole up in the rainforest at Rainforest Hideaway, where all meals are included in your stay for a fuss-free stay where you can focus on unwinding and relaxing.

 - When to go: May to November is dry season and is the ideal time to explore the Daintree.

 - What to do: Night tours, ziplining, water sports, hiking and unwinding in a forest cabin.

 5. The Hunter Valley

 This Sydneysider favourite is the ultimate weekend getaway for two.
 Surrounded by dozens of vineyards, it’s a tranquil destination for honeymooners seeking to cozy up inside a cabin, with a glass of quality wine in hand.